samir-saad/openshift-origin-multi-node-cluster/README.md

 ## Cluster Provisioning

- - Clone the repository.
+ - Clone or download this repository to your host machine.

 > **Recommendation:**
 >   It's recommended to change the SSK keys under keys directory.

- - And run the following command
+ - Navigate to your local copy and run the following command
 ```sh
 cluster init [parallel]
 ```